kiminh/qlib/docs/start/getdata.rst

 Introduction
 ====================

-Users can get stock data by Qlib, the following are some examples.
+Users can get stock data by Qlib.
+Following examples will demonstrate the basic user interface.

 Examples
 ====================